krscoolhub/Python_assingment/README.md

 ```

 Q30.
 Resverse the string given in the above question.
+# o/p
+str = "Big Data iNeuron"[::-1]
+print(str)

 Q31.
 How can you delete entire string at once?

+# To clear or remove a string, you assign an empty string or use the del statement,

 Q32.
 What is escape sequence?